Matt Medved

 Matthew Bryan Medved is an American entrepreneur, journalist, DJ and record producer.
-He is the co-founder, CEO and editor-in-chief of Now Media, a web3 media technology company.

-Now Media's properties include nft now, a media platform focused on non-fungible token (NFT) coverage and curation, digital art fair The Gateway, and web3 content tool suite Sovereignty.
+He is the co-founder, CEO, and editor-in-chief of Now Media, a digital media company covering technology and culture, with a focus on art, AI, and blockchain.

 Medved previously served as senior vice president of content at lifestyle publisher Modern Luxury and editor-in-chief of Spin, an American music and culture magazine.
 He is the founder of Billboard Dance, Billboard's dance and electronic music channel.

 Background

 Medved grew up in Rochester, New York.
 Medved is a graduate of Northwestern University where he majored in journalism and worked for the Medill Innocence Project.

 While earning law and master's degrees from George Washington University, Medved worked for global conflict resolution NGO Search for Common Ground in Nigeria.
 He is based in New York City.

 Career

 Billboard

 In May 2015, Medved launched Billboard Dance, Billboard's dance and electronic music channel.
 He played a role in breaking future headliners like Kygo and Marshmello.

 In September 2017, Medved co-hosted the inaugural Electronic Music Awards in Los Angeles.

 In March 2018, Medved launched Billboards new ranking of dance musicians titled Billboard Dance 100.

 During his time at Billboard, artists like Alison Wonderland, REZZ, TOKiMONSTA, DJ Snake, Marshmello, Zedd, Major Lazer, The Chainsmokers, Diplo, Kygo, Martin Garrix and Steve Angello appeared on the magazine's cover.